pedro-abundio-wang/deep-learning/docs/blogs/pytorch.md

 PyTorch makes the use of the GPU explicit and transparent using these commands.
 Calling `.cuda()` on a model/Tensor/Variable sends it to the GPU.
 In order to train a model on the GPU, all the relevant parameters and Variables must be sent to the GPU using `.cuda()`.

 ## **Painless Debugging**

 With its clean and minimal design, PyTorch makes debugging a breeze.
 You can place breakpoints using pdb.set_trace() at any line in your code.
 You can then execute further computations, examine the PyTorch Tensors/Variables and pinpoint the root cause of the error.

-That concludes the introduction to the PyTorch code examples.
-You can proceed to the [Vision](/blog/handsigns) example and/or the [NLP](/blog/namedentity) example to understand how we load data and define models specific to each domain.